jxareas/PolyLab/docs/dev/DEVELOPER.md

-# Building CineMates
+# Building PolyLab

-This document describes how to set up your development environment to build `CineMates`.
+This document describes how to set up your development environment to build `PolyLab`.
 It also explains the basic mechanics of using `git`, `node` and `yarn`.

 - [Prerequisite Software](#prerequisite-software)